 Lockwood Fire began with a handful of residents in the mid 70's that believed in the importance of having a fire department.
 The main players were Bob Benker (Chief for many years), John Grandy (Bank Manager), Dave Davidson (retired CHP), John Glidden, Carl Coleman (first Fire Chief), Eli Gruber, Ed Babbitt, Tom and Ann Sharkey, Pete Bell and Inta Kemperman who did much of the research as to how to begin.
 CDF Jim Simmons and CDF Todd Davis assisted with planning the department.
-There were many more and we apologize if your name does not appear here.
-Please contact us if you have more information.

-By 1981 Lockwood became an official fire department.
+By 1981, Lockwood became an official fire department.
 Carl Coleman forwarded the paperwork to the Secretary of State which needed a name and address.
 Carl submitted his address and became the first Fire Chief with five firefighters who were trained by CDF in Ione.

 They begged and borrowed for several years to keep the fire department going.
 It existed solely on donations.
 There was no assessment at that time, just donations via a volunteer $35 per year.
-In 1986 a yearly tax assessment fee of $35 per parcel was approved.
-In the early 2000's the tax assessment was increased by voters to $70 for improved parcels and $35 fo unimproved parcels per year and is still in place.
+In 1986, a yearly tax assessment fee of $35 per parcel was approved.
+In the early 2000's, the tax assessment was increased by voters to $70 for improved parcels and $35 fo unimproved parcels per year and is still in place.
 To this day, the lifeblood of this small fire department is the community it serves.